 We are also dedicated to protecting the rights and well-being of different stakeholders, including our employees, customers, suppliers and local communities.
-The Group has set up a safety committee and labour union to address employee's concerns, including career development, occupational health and safety and their rights and interests.
-We also formalised different stakeholder engagement plan based on the result of stakeholder mapping, including customer survey, procurement method and compliance communication methodology, to better understand their needs.
-Please refer the sections headed "Diversity and Equal Opportunity", "Occupational Health and Safety", "Customer Satisfaction" and "Socioeconomic Compliance" for more details.
+The Group has set up a safety committee and labour union to address employees' concerns, including career development, occupational health and safety and their rights and interests.
+We also formalised different stakeholder engagement plans based on the result of stakeholder mapping, including customer survey, procurement method and compliance communication methodology, to better understand their needs.
+Please refer the sections headed "DIVERSITY AND EQUAL OPPORTUNITY", "OCCUPATIONAL HEALTH AND SAFETY", "CUSTOMER SATISFACTION" and "SOCIOECONOMIC COMPLIANCE" for more details.